CourseReps/ECEN452-SP18/Students/StevenYeh/Lab11/README.md

 Conclusion:<br>

-1. In this lab, a free space method is used to estimate the characteristics of different materials.
+In this lab, a free space method is used to estimate the characteristics of different materials.
 The permittivity, loss tangent and so on can be derived through different frequency spectrum.<br>
-2. .<br>